Ite-O/python-indexed-heap/README.md

 - Generation of sorted lists from heap contents (to_sorted_list)
 - Structural equality comparison (==)

-To run tests ensure pytest is installed
+To run tests ensure pytest is installed:
 ```bash
 pip install pytest==8.4.2
 ```

-To run tests
+To run tests:
 ```bash
 pytest
 ```